 Due to the hot and humid climate in Albay, it’s advisable to wear breathable clothes, hats, and sunglasses especially if you’re going on Albay tours outdoors.
 Expect scattered rain showers especially on the wet months or if there’s a tropical storm or typhoon so make sure to pack your jackets, umbrella, and appropriate footwear.

 Albay is easily accessible by land and air travel because of its location.
 Depending on where you’re coming from (e.g. Manila to Albay Bicol), the travel time that you prefer, and your budget, you can choose from these transportation options when going to Albay:

-There are daily flights servicing Manila to Albay Bicol via Philippine Airlines and Cebu Pacific with around 1 hour and 20 minutes long travel time.
-There are also 1-hour flights from Cebu going to Bicol International Airport.
+A Manila to Bicol flight is the fastest way to get to Albay.
+There are also daily flights to Legazpi from Manila via Philippine Airlines and Cebu Pacific with around 1 hour and 20 minutes long travel time.
+There are also 1-hour Cebu to Legazpi flights going to Bicol International Airport.

-Airfare for Manila to Legazpi Bicol flights is usually around PHP2500 (USD47).
+A Manila to Legazpi flight is usually around PHP2500 (USD47).

 If you’re not in a hurry to go to Albay Bicol or Legazpi and want a more budget-friendly transportation option, you can ride a bus instead.
 There are air-conditioned and non-airconditioned buses from Manila to Legazpi Albay and vice versa serviced by several bus liners, scheduled daily.

 From Manila, you can board a bus going to Legazpi Grand Center Terminal in Albay at Parañaque Integrated Terminal Exchange, Araneta Center Bus Station Quezon City, EDSA-Cubao Quezon City, LRT-Buendia in Pasay, Ermita in Manila, or Alabang in Muntinlupa.